 Roseville and Sacramento Bankruptcy Appeals

 If you need to appeal a decision from the bankruptcy court, our seasoned litigation attorneys understand appellate procedure.
-Whether you are a debtor or a debtor’s attorney who does not practice appellate work, NewPoint Law Group has the resources to fight bankruptcy cases on appeal.
+Whether you are a debtor or a debtor’s attorney who does not practice appellate work, NewPoint Law Group, LLP, has the resources to fight bankruptcy cases on appeal.

 Bankruptcy Litigation Challenges